sglebs/mswyw/README.md

                         "elastic.USER":"myUser", "elastic.PASSWORD":"myPasswor", "elastic.APDEX_T": 2 }
 `

-The example above uses the default value for APDEX_T.
+The example above overrides the default value for APDEX_T.

 ## How to fail a build pipeline